ibm-cloud-docs/watsonxdata/lite_plan.md

 {: #hp_04}
 {: step}

 Use the **Ingest data into watsonx.data** option to do data ingestion.
 Before performing data ingestion, you must associate a storage.
-If you use a trial account, a new IBM COS instance is automatically provisioned with default name and a new bucket is attached with standard name (wxd-inst id).
-If you use a paid account, you must provision a new IBM COS instance from [provisioning](https://cloud.ibm.com/watsonxdata) page.
+If you use a trial account, a new IBM Cloud Object Storage instance is automatically provisioned with default name, and a new bucket is attached with standard name (wxd-inst ID).
+If you use a paid account, you must provision a new IBM Cloud Object Storage instance from [provisioning](https://cloud.ibm.com/watsonxdata) page.

 6. If you select **Ingest data into watsonx.data**, the **Data manager** page opens.